Aster family (Asteraceae)

 Cultivation: The preference is full sun to light shade, moist conditions, and fertile loamy soil.
 Under these circumstances, Giant Ragweed can develop into a huge plant.
 It also tolerates slightly drier conditions, but the large leaves have a tendency to wilt and wither away if there's a significant drought.
 Poor soil containing some clay or gravel is also tolerated – under these less than ideal conditions, this plant will be smaller.
 This common weed may introduce itself spontaneously to the wildflower garden or a native habitat without any official encouragement.

 Faunal Associations: The flowers depend on wind pollination, therefore they attract few insects.
 However, Apis mellifera (Honey Bee) has been observed gathering the pollen.
 The caterpillars of several moths feed on the foliage and other parts of Giant Ragweed (see Moth Table).
 Because of their hard coat, the seeds of Giant Ragweed are less attractive to birds than the seeds of Common Ragweed.
 A few upland gamebirds eat the seeds to a limited extent, including the Greater Prairie Chicken.
-The bitter foliage is not popular with mammalian herbivores, although the White-Tailed Deer sometimes browse on the foliage and seedheads when little else is available.
-Because of the poor digestibility of the seeds, it is possible that they are distributed by these birds and animals.
+Cattle like to browse on the foliage of Giant Ragweed, and to a lesser extent it is also browsed by White-tailed Deer.
+Because of the poor digestibility of the seeds, it is possible that they are distributed by these birds and mammals.

 Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois.